4neesh/DevBlog/src/posts/003AOPbasics.md

 }
 ```
 <p>
-The method 'playGame' is known as the <strong>Joinpoint</strong>.
+The method <code class="language-java">playGame()</code> is known as the <strong>Joinpoint</strong>.
 The Joinpoint is an exact point within the execution of a program and can be defined upon the thread.
 An example of a Joinpoint can be calling a constructor or method, or throwing an exception.<br>
 We are able to define different Joinpoints within our application by using <strong>Pointcut expressions</strong>.
 A Pointcut expression is a predicate that can match different Joinpoints.
 We define Pointcut expressions to pin-point certain Joinpoints within the application that we would like to apply our cross-cutting concerns to.
 If we defined a Pointcut expression for the above example, it would define the package, classname and method signature exactly.<br> In AOP, <strong>Advice</strong> is the action that is taken when a Pointcut expression is satisfied.
-The Advice is the method that is called, which for example can be logging, calling a security concern, or other business logic.
 Both the Pointcut expressions and the Advice are defined together within an <strong>Aspect</strong> class.
-The Aspect class is a handy way Spring can identify if, and where, to find possible AOP implementations to be made before processing a Joinpint. <br>You may be wondering when, in relation to the Joinpoint execution, that the Advice method is called.
+The Aspect class is a handy way Spring can identify if, and where, to find possible AOP implementations to be applied in conjunction with a Joinpoint. <br>You may be wondering when, in relation to the Joinpoint execution, that the Advice method is called.
 Advice methods contain 5 different types that define this exactly.
 <br>
-The diagram below illustrates the 5 types of Advice that exist for our Joinpoint, which is calling the method <i>playGame()</i>:<br>
+The diagram below illustrates the 5 types of Advice that exist for our Joinpoint <code class="language-java">playGame()</code>:<br>
 </p>

 ![Advice in AOP](../../src/images/03Flow.png)